-Warning: Do not use Auto Lane Change on city streets or on roads where traffic

-★ Warning: The performance of Auto Lane Change depends on the ability of the camera(s) to recognize lane markings.

-Warning: Do not use Auto Lane Change on winding roads with sharp curves, on icy or slippery roads, or when weather conditions (such as heavy rain, snow, fog, etc.) may be obstructing the view from the camera(s) or sensors.

-Warning: Failure to follow all warnings and instructions can result in property damage, serious injury or death.
+- Warning: Do not use Auto Lane Change on city streets or on roads where traffic conditions are constantly changing and where bicycles and pedestrians are present. - Warning: The performance of Auto Lane Change depends on the ability of the camera(s) to recognize lane markings. - Warning: Do not use Auto Lane Change on winding roads with sharp curves, on icy or slippery roads, or when weather conditions (such as heavy rain, snow, fog, etc.) may be obstructing the view from the camera(s) or sensors. - Warning: Failure to follow all warnings and instructions can result in property damage, serious injury or death.